Uncle Bob, the Founder

 Meanwhile Bob Crow also founded Grace Ministries (GM) in 1983, and the Telugu Study Bible was published by GM.

 Looking Ahead Preaching will have a limited and often short-term effect, but providing a Study Bible would impact generations to come.
 It would also deepen the work of grace in the lives of individual followers of Christ.
 Therefore, the vision of Grace Ministries is to see the Study Bible published in other major languages of India, starting with Hindi, Tamil, and Malayalam.
 The Hindi New Testament, with study notes, is already in print.
-Work on the others is progressing.
+Dusty Sandals and GM work togather on Hindi, Marathi and Kannada translations.

 Philosophy and Strategy